detekt/detekt/docs/pages/documentation/naming.md

 * ``ignoreOverriddenFunction`` (default: ``true``)

-   if overridden functions should be ignored
+   if overridden functions and properties should be ignored

 #### Noncompliant Code: